 - Lost earning capacity

 - Lost quality of life

 The specific figure you could recover through a restaurant injury settlement depends on the unique circumstances of the accident.
 Contact a lawyer for more information about what you can expect.

 What Is the Deadline for Filing My Claim?

 Under Florida law, you have two years to file personal injury claims based on negligence, including those that involve restaurant slip-and-fall injuries.
-In some cases, the timeline could be even shorter.
-If you wait to sue until, after the deadline, you risk losing the right to demand financial recovery from the restaurant owner.
+Sometimes, the timeline could be even shorter if you wait to sue until after the deadline.
+You risk losing the right to demand financial recovery from the restaurant owner.
 Given the importance of complying with these deadlines, you should speak to an attorney from Cardoso Law, PLLC, as soon as possible after a restaurant slip-and-fall.